OC Transpo: 2020s: O-Train maintenance and COVID-19 intervention

-On September 19, 2021, a train with passengers on the Confederation Line (O-Train Line 1) derailed before entering Tremblay Station after 2 axles became dislodged from the second car.
-After leaving Tremblay Station in a derailed state, the train increased speed to about 35 km/h, crossed a bridge over Riverside Drive, struck a signal mast and switch heater and finally came to a stop between Tremblay Station and Hurdman Station using train-initiated emergency braking.
+On 19 September 2021, a train with passengers on the Confederation Line derailed before entering Tremblay station after two axles became dislodged from the second car.
+After leaving Tremblay station in a derailed state, the train increased speed to about 35 km/h, crossed a bridge over Riverside Drive, struck a signal mast and switch heater and finally came to a stop between Tremblay and Hurdman station using train-initiated emergency braking.
 There were no injuries.